cheng-chia/Geoprocessing-practice-K-mean-/README.md

 # K-Means Clustering

 #### This is a programming practice to write a geoprocessing tool based on the pseudocode.
 The K-Means tool is a popular clustering method for data mining.
-When we have spatial data with coordination like (X,Y) or (X,Y,Z), K-Means is a good tool for grouping them.
+When we have spatial data with coordinates like (X,Y) or (X,Y,Z), K-Means is a good tool for grouping them.

 ## The concept of K-Means listed below: